yummiesfromscratch/yummiesfromscratch.github.io/_drafts/2014-10-10-seafood-paella.md

 1. sautee chorizo to render some of the fat, remove and reserve
 1. sautee garlic and onion, when soft {~2 min), add tomato (~10 min)
 1. add rice and coat with sofrito (garlic/onion/tomato mixture)
-1. pour in the stock that has ben steeped in saffron
+1. pour in the stock that has been steeped in saffron
 1. arrange the seared chicken pieces over the plate and add chorizo
 1. when the water has cooked off 50%, add red bell pepper, squid, clams, scallops
 1. finally, 15 min before the dish is ready add prawns